Alaska Fishing Guides

 - Contact us for Available Dates and more information.

-Being the ONLY Lodge on the Goodnews River assures a minimum of fishing pressure.
+Being the ONLY Lodge on the Goodnews River assures there will be a minimum of fishing pressure.

 If you’ve fished some of the more famous Rivers in Alaska, you know you have to compete for the best spots on the river with other Lodges.
 Not here.
 The only other anglers you’re likely to see are your camp mates!